Remember Freedom fries?

-- They keep you free of Covid, short or long-term, providing hours of freedom at no additional cost.
+- They help keep you free of Covid, short or long-term, providing hours of freedom at no additional cost.

-- They keep you free from hospitalization.
+- They help keep you free from hospitalization.

-- They keep you free from death.
+- They help keep you free from death.
 (Yes, “free from death” may sound a bit strange at first, yet, not really stranger than other uses.)

 If the government tries to undermine or dismiss the Freedom Mask, I’m going get into a gigantic red rig, ride into Washington, or wherever, honk my horn, keep people awake, block traffic, and scare citizens.
 Screw them.
 Freedom is my co-pilot.

 And here is the punch line: If our government had actually thought to call them Freedom Masks, hired a first-rate advertising firm to sell them, told every government expert on TV to refer to masks as Freedom Masks, while making them readily available at no cost, there would have been less Covid in America.